Follow a few simple guidelines and your next speech is sure to be a success!

 If you stumble, just breathe and remind yourself to stay calm and relaxed.
 Think back to past situations where everything worked out just fine.
 By the time you're finished speaking, you'll be amazed that it went by so quickly!

 Use A4 or letter-sized sheets of paper and a large font size.
-Print on only one side of the page.
-Number your pages and highlight or underline important passages.
+Print your speech on just one side of the page.
+Number your pages, and highlight or underline important passages.
 If possible, place your notes on your podium or table rather than holding them.
 Maintaining eye contact with your audience is important, so try not to look at your text too often.
-And of course, don't forget to practise your speech beforehand (in front of a mirror if possibly), but don't stress too much about learning it by heart – your notes will be on hand for when you need them.
+And of course, don't forget to practise your speech beforehand – in front of a mirror if possible – but don't stress too much about learning it by heart.
+Your notes will be there if you need them.

 Losing your train of thought

 It's everyone's greatest fear: losing your train of thought midway through your speech.
 The truth is, however, everyone stumbles at some point mid-speech.
 The most important thing is not to lose your calm, and to get back on track.